 In addition, the weekly summary contains links to Vaccine Analysis Profiles for each vaccine in current use.
 Vaccine Analysis Profiles list all suspected adverse reactions that have been reported via the Yellow Card scheme for COVID-19 vaccines:

-The MHRA is working with PHE to identify potential safety signals as described in the PHE COVID-19 vaccine surveillance strategy.
+The MHRA is working with UKHSA to identify potential safety signals as described in the UKHSA COVID-19 vaccine surveillance strategy.

 All MHRA vaccine safety advice and press releases can be found at Vaccines and vaccine safety